RayquazaGX/swigimgui/readme.md

 - Because the module contains a large number(hundreds) of symbols binded, for some languages(Lua) a wrapper on top of the generated SWIG module has been added, providing only a small set of symbols when the module imported, and only automatically adding needed symbols on demand, thus saving searching time.
 See file `imgui.i`.
     - The original unwrapped module is still accessible in these languages. eg. `imgui.swig` in Lua.
+- Interops are expensive.
+Here are some tips to save interop counts:
+    - If a simple struct instance is to be modified many times (eg. C++ `ImVec2` value calculated inside a loop):
+        - It might not be a good idea to use the struct fields directly in complex calculations, because SWIG wraps the getter and setter functions to contain implicit C/C++ <-> script type conversions.
+Instead, if needed, copy the fields as local types, and after calculations copy back the results to the struct instance.
+        - `ImVec2AsFloatP`, `ImVec4AsFloatP`, `FloatPAsImVec2`, `FloatPAsImVec4` are added as helper functions inside `imgui.swig` and usable for binding target languages.
+    - You can modify the binding file to contain you own C/C++ functions to possibly prevent some interops happen, and generate bindings of them for your need.

 ## Pull Requests are welcomed ##